Peter and the Wolf: Background

-Plot
+Synopsis

-Peter, a Young Soviet Pioneer, lives at his grandfather's home in a forest clearing.
-One day, Peter goes out into the clearing, leaving the garden gate open, and a duck that lives in the yard takes the opportunity to go swimming in a pond nearby.
-The duck and a bird argue on whether a proper bird should be able to swim or fly.
+Peter, a young Soviet pioneer, lives at his grandfather's home in a forest clearing.
+One day, Peter goes out into the clearing, leaving the garden gate open, and a duck that lives in the yard takes the opportunity to swim in a pond nearby.
+The duck and a bird argue over whether a bird should be able to swim or fly.
 A local cat stalks them quietly, and the bird—warned by Peter—flies to safety in a tall tree while the duck swims to safety in the middle of the pond.

-Before long, Peter's grandfather scolds him for being outside and playing in the meadow alone because a wolf might come out of the forest and attack him.
+Peter's grandfather scolds him for staying outside and playing in the meadow alone, because a wolf might attack him.
 When Peter shows defiance, believing he has nothing to fear from wolves, his grandfather takes him back into the house and locks the gate.
-Soon afterwards, a ferocious grey wolf does indeed come out of the forest.
-The cat quickly climbs into the tree with the bird, but the duck, who has jumped out of the pond, is chased, overtaken, and swallowed by the beast.
+Soon afterwards, a ferocious wolf comes out of the forest.
+The cat quickly climbs into the tree with the bird, but the duck, who has jumped out of the pond, is chased, overtaken, and swallowed by the wolf.

 Seeing all of this from inside, Peter fetches a rope and climbs over the garden wall into the tree.
-He asks the bird to fly around the beast's head to distract him, while he lowers a noose and catches the wolf by his tail.
-The beast struggles to get free, but Peter ties the rope to the tree and the noose only gets tighter.
+He asks the bird to fly around the wolf's head to distract him, while he lowers a noose and catches the wolf by his tail.
+The wolf struggles to get free, but Peter ties the rope to the tree and the noose only gets tighter.

-Some hunters, who have been tracking the wolf, come out of the forest with their guns readied, but Peter gets them to instead help him take it to a zoo in a victory parade (the piece was first performed for an audience of Young Pioneers during May Day celebrations) that includes himself, the bird, the hunters leading the wolf, the cat, and lastly his grumbling Grandfather, still disappointed that Peter ignored his warnings, but proud that his grandson caught the beast.
+Hunters who have been tracking the wolf come out of the forest with their guns readied, but Peter gets them to instead help him take it to a zoo in a victory parade (the piece was first performed for an audience of Young Pioneers during May Day celebrations) that includes himself, the bird, the hunters leading the wolf, the cat, and lastly his grumbling Grandfather, still disappointed that Peter ignored his warnings, but proud that his grandson caught the wolf.

-At the end, the narrator states those listening carefully could hear the duck still quacking inside the wolf's belly, due to being swallowed whole.
+At the end, the narrator states that careful listeners could hear the duck still quacking inside the wolf's belly, because she was swallowed whole.

 Performance directions

-Prokofiev produced detailed performance notes in both English and Russian for Peter and the Wolf.
+Prokofiev produced detailed performance notes in English and Russian.
 According to the English version:

 Instrumentation

-Peter and the Wolf is scored for the following orchestra:
+Peter and the Wolf is scored for an orchestra: